-- There are four components to your grade: two exams (20%), discussion boards/zoom meetings (20%), term paper (45%), and homework assignments (15%). - The exams will have short answer questions.
+- There are four components to your grade: two exams (20%), discussion boards/zoom meetings (15%), term paper (45%), and homework assignments (20%). - The exams will have short answer questions.
 Both exams are worth 10% of your final grade.
 The exams are open book open note.
 You will be required to upload your answers to our Canvas as pdf files. - Students will be assigned one to two discussion boards per week during the semester.
 Additionally, students will have several five to ten-minute meetings during the semester.
 The meetings will one on one with the professor.
 The intention of the meetings is to check on student progress and provide an opportunity to clarify challenging concepts. - Students will be writing a term paper.
 The paper will be split into several assignments: an outline, rough draft, two presentations, final draft, and code log.
 For due dates, please see the Due Date Schedule.
 The paper grade is out of 45 points (i.e., 5 outline, 5 first presentation, 5 rough draft, 7 second presentation, 3 code log, 20 final draft). - There will be about four homework assignments throughout the semester.
-I will drop the lowest score at the end of the semester.